top of page

 7.2 International Data Transfers

-• Appropriate Safeguards: In other cases, we implement safeguards such as the International Data Transfer Agreement (IDTA) or the Addendum to the EU Standard Contractual Clauses (SCCs) to protect personal data during transfers.
+• The use of the International Data Transfer Agreement (IDTA) or the UK Addendum to the EU Standard Contractual Clauses (SCCs), where required

 7.3 Responsibilities of ANA Chapters